People

 Profile

 I joined the University of Leicester in 2016 after 8 years in Oxford as a lecturer and postdoc on two major research projects: The Emotions Project: The Greek Paradigm a five-year ERC-funded funded programme under Prof. Angelos Chaniotis; and The Ashmolean Latin Inscriptions Project (AshLI) a three-year AHRC project under Warwick's Prof. Alison Cooley.
-Until August 2022, as Senior Scientist for the LatinNow Project (ERC) under PI Alex Mullen, I oversaw a programme of Public Engagement and Knowledge Exchange, including a 6-country Travelling Exhibition.
+Until August 2022, I was Senior Scientist for the LatinNow Project (ERC) under PI Alex Mullen, where I oversaw a programme of Public Engagement and Knowledge Exchange, including the award-winning 6-country travelling exhibition, VOCES POPVLI.

-As a former school teacher, I am also heavily involved in projects which bring the Classical World to a wider audience.
+As a PGCE-qualified former school teacher, I am also heavily involved in projects which bring the Classical World to a wider audience.
+I regularly give public lectures at schools and community groups, and am actively engaged in the development of teaching materials for use in the classroom.

 Research

-- Greek social history: biography: ancient emotions; interpersonal relationships and prejudice
+- Greek and Roman social history: biography; self-presentation; ancient emotions; interpersonal relationships and prejudice

 - The body in the Greek world: body language and gesture; figurative sculpture; medicine and healing; self-representation in art; physical disability in antiquity